Play PC VR games on the Oculus Quest 2 without the $80 official cable

 - You'll then see an option to Enable Oculus Link.
 Select Enable.

 You should now be able to use Oculus Link.
-If you were unable to connect, or if your PC games struggle with performance issues, you may have a problem with either your cable or your PC.
+If you were unable to connect or your PC games struggled with performance issues, you may have a problem with your cable or PC.

+If you're suffering from random disconnections, make sure you select Deny when the Allow access to data pop-up appears after connecting the cable.
+Selecting Allow will cause connection inconsistencies.
+If you're having other issues, our Oculus Link Cable troubleshooting guide can help you out.

-Consider Virtual Desktop instead
+Consider going wireless instead

-Oculus Link is a great tool, but you bought an Oculus Quest 2 to play games without having to tether yourself to a desk.
-Instead of finding the perfect cable, you could choose Virtual Desktop as an Oculus Link alternative, and stream games wirelessly to your headset without any hardware.
+Oculus Link Cables, official or unofficial, give you the best, most consistent visual performance.
+But even if ditching a physical cable causes a slight dip in visual quality, it's so much less restrictive.
+You don't need to worry about yanking a cable and damaging something; that's why people prefer the Quest 2 so much over the Rift S!
+And you can use Air Link for free indefinitely, so maybe give it a test run before paying for a cable.

+Air Link lets you wirelessly stream your PC games to your Oculus Quest 2 by way of your home's Wi-Fi network.
+It arrived in the April v28 Quest update, and was later upgraded in v29 to support a silky-smooth 120Hz refresh rate.

+Setting up Oculus Air Link is a simple process, thankfully.
+But for your games to perform well, you'll need the right hardware for the job.
+Specifically, you'll need a PC with graphical chops to handle hardcore PC VR games.
+If you're having trouble in that area, feel free to check out our list of the best-prebuilt PCs for Oculus Link, which will tell you what kind of specs you may need and how much it'll cost.

-Before you go this route, keep two things in mind.
-One, wired internet is generally more consistent because it connects directly to your router.
+Also, keep in mind that wired internet is generally more consistent because it connects directly to your router.
 To go the wireless route, you'll need a router that lives up to the task.
 The best best Wi-Fi 6 routers should deliver the performance you need, though they can be a bit expensive for someone trying to save money.

-Two, you'll also need to follow our guide on how to sideload apps on the Oculus Quest 2, since Virtual Desktop's game streaming mode was blocked by Facebook — possibly because they plan to make their own wireless streaming feature.
-Rest assured, sideloading isn't that difficult a process.
+With the right computer and a fast router, you'll be prepared to play Quest 2 games wirelessly.
+You can do so through Air Link for free, or you can try out the Virtual Desktop app to get the full PC-in-VR experience!
+Either way, these tools will make your Quest 2 truly wireless again, even when playing demanding VR games like Half-Life: Alyx.

 We may earn a commission for purchases using our links.
 Learn more.